Labeled the eighth wonder of the world, the Terracotta Army represents to a large extent the style and features of China's ancient Qin dynasty.

 Current excavation of the Terracotta Army only accounts for 1% of the whole of Emperor Qin’s Mausoleum, just the tip of the iceberg.
 But even on this little “tip”, there are still many mysteries waiting to be uncovered.

-Why the Terracotta Army was colorful?
+1. Why the Terracotta Army Was Colorful?

 According to historical records, after unifying China, Qin Shihuang selected black as the most honorable color, so the Qin dynasty was supposed to promote black.
 When originally made, however, the Terracotta Army figures were painted in various bright colors.